splunk/kafka-connect-splunk/README.md

 ## Troubleshooting

-1. Append the **log4j.logger.com.splunk=DEBUG** to **config/connect-log4j.properties** file to enable more verbose logging for Splunk Kafka Connector.
+1. Append the **log4j.logger.com.splunk=DEBUG** to **config/connect-log4j.properties** file to enable more verbose logging for Splunk Connect for Kafka.
 2. Kafka connect encounters an "out of memory" error.
 Remember to export environment variable **KAFKA\_HEAP\_OPTS="-Xmx6G -Xms2G"**.
 Refer to the [Deployment](#deployment) section for more information.
 3. Can't see any Connector information on third party UI.
-For example, Splunk Kafka Connector is not shown on Confluent Control Center.
+For example, Splunk Connect for Kafka is not shown on the Confluent Control Center.
 Make sure cross origin access is enabled for Kafka Connect.
 Append the following two lines to connect configuration, e.g. `connect-distributed.properties` or `connect-distributed-quickstart.properties` and then restart Kafka Connect.

 	```
 	access.control.allow.origin=*